-Click on and hold the RST button on the screen or press and hold the RESET/LAMP TEST button on the control until all LEDs (except for the OCC ENABLED LED, which remains blinking) show a solid color.
+Click on and hold the RST button on the screen or press and hold the RESET/LAMP TEST button on the control until all LEDs (except for the OCC ENABLED LED, which will remain blinking) show a solid color.

 Load Current Menu The Load Current menu shows a snapshot of the load current going through the two fault interrupters or through ground.
 When the control is removed from its enclosure for service center programming, the load current will be zero in all interrupting ways and to ground.
 Control Settings Menu The Control Settings menu shows the Overcurrent Protection settings for the control.
 The overcurrent control settings cannot be edited on this menu.
 About Menu The About menu shows the login status of the control, the control name, the MAC address of the control, and the firmware version.

-The user and admin passwords are changed on the Control Settings selection tab.
-It's also where the Interrupter ID can be modified, where the global settings can be modified, and where the control can be reset back to factory defaults.
+The Control Settings selection tab is where the user and admin passwords are changed, where the Interrupter ID can be modified, where the global settings can be modified, and where the control can be reset back to factory defaults.
 This is also where the USB Network settings can be viewed.
 USB Network settings are not editable.